Medically reviewed by Drugs.com. Last updated on Dec 4, 2021.

 - Intraductal papilloma (a benign growth in a milk duct.)

 - Paget's disease of the breast

 - Periductal mastitis

 Nipple discharge is rarely a sign of breast cancer.
 But it might be a sign of an underlying condition that requires treatment.

-If you're still having menstrual periods and your nipple discharge doesn't resolve on its own after your next menstrual cycle, make an appointment with your doctor to have it evaluated.
-However, if you've completed menopause and you're experiencing a spontaneous nipple discharge that involves one breast and a single duct, see your doctor right away for further evaluation.
+If you're still having menstrual periods and your nipple discharge doesn't resolve on its own after your next menstrual cycle and occurs spontaneously, make an appointment with your health care provider to have it evaluated.

-In the meantime, take care to avoid nipple stimulation — including frequent checks for discharge — because stimulation actually makes the discharge continue.
+In the meantime, take care to avoid nipple stimulation — including frequent checks for discharge — because stimulation can result in persistent nipple discharge.